-Surveys are useful tools in ensuring that the opinions of targeted groups or the wider College population are heard, and the ORP has provided leadership in numerous survey projects.
-For example, the ORP provided consultation support on the District Operations Satisfaction Survey (see document 02.13.01; see also Recommendation 7 section), and drafted, administered, and analyzed and reported the results of the following surveys, all in Spring 2010:
+Surveys are useful tools in ensuring that the opinions of targeted groups or the wider College population are heard, and the ORP provided leadership in numerous survey projects.
+For example, the ORP provided consultation support on the District Operations Satisfaction Survey (see Recommendation 7 section), and drafted, administered, and analyzed and reported the results of the following surveys, all in Spring 2010:

-- The planning and program review process survey (see Recommendation 1 section) - The survey of participants in the presentations on the new District Resource Allocation Model (see Commission Recommendation 1 section) - The Participation by Student Leaders in Governance survey (see documents 02.09.02, 02.14.02-02.14.04; see also Recommendation 6 section)
+- The planning and program review process survey (see Recommendation 1 section) - The survey of participants in the presentations on the new District Resource Allocation Model (see Commission Recommendation 1 section) - The Participation by Student Leaders in Governance survey (see Recommendation 6 section)

-The Director has redesigned the annual campus climate survey, which will be administered in Fall 2010, to align more closely with the Educational Master Plan (see document 02.15.01; see also Recommendation 6 section).
-The ORP also assists departments, especially in the noninstructional areas, in designing, administering, and interpreting surveys, which typically include both quantitative and qualitative data (see documents 02.16.01-02.16.02).
+The Director has also redesigned the annual campus climate survey, which will be administered in Fall 2010 (see Recommendation 6 section).
+The ORP also assists departments, especially in the noninstructional areas, in designing, administering, and interpreting surveys, which typically include both quantitative and qualitative data.

-The ORP supports the identification of student learning needs and the assessment of progress toward achieving student learning outcomes and service area outcomes.
+The ORP also supports the identification of student learning needs and the assessment of progress toward achieving student learning outcomes and service area outcomes.
 In fact, the Instructional Assessment Specialist, the position responsible for providing technical assistance to programs in the development and assessment of SLOs, was moved under the ORP in Spring 2010.
-The Director has developed an online outcomes assessment tracking model to facilitate evaluation of progress in the SLO process, and will support the Vice President for Instruction in evaluating the utility of e-Lumen and its competitors as standardized SLO tools for all programs (see documents 02.17.01-02.17.03).
+The Director has developed an online outcomes assessment tracking model to facilitate evaluation of progress in the SLO process, and will support the Vice President for Instruction in evaluating the utility of e-Lumen and its competitors as standardized SLO tools for all programs.

 Training users in accessing, interpreting, and applying data is a high priority under the new Director.
 For example, he trained department chairs in the meaning and application of the new standard planning and program review performance reports in April 2010, and did the same for all faculty and managers at In-Service Day in August 2010.
-The ORP will continue training as needed on data access and interpretation in the Fall, both on a one-to-one basis and in groups (see documents 02.18.01-02.18.02).
+The ORP will continue training as needed on data access and interpretation in the Fall both on a one-to-one basis and in groups.